 Given the commonalities in behaviour and the neural mechanisms underlying representational pseudoneglect, researchers initially concluded that the processes underpinning visuospatial attentional processing also underpinned mental representation (e.g. Longo & Lourenco, 2007).
-However, in a parallel with findings in clinical neglect, this has been drawn into question by evidence of dissociations between visuospatial pseudoneglect and representational pseudoneglect.
+However, in line with findings in clinical neglect, evidence of dissociations between visuospatial pseudoneglect and representational pseudoneglect cast doubt on these early conclusions.
 For example, Darling, Della Sala and Logie (2012) showed that whilst bisecting visual lines presented in extrapersonal space did not result in pseudoneglect (see also Longo and Lourenco, 2010; Gamberini, Seraglia, & Priftis, 2008; Longo & Lourenco, 2006, 2007; Lourenco & Longo, 2009; Varnava, McCarthy & Beaumont, 2002), pseudoneglect was observed for remembered lines presented in extrapersonal space.
 Further, whilst congenitally deaf individuals did not demonstrate the standard visual line bisection bias for perceptually perceived visual lines (Cattaneo, Lega, Cecchetto & Papagno, 2014), they did demonstrate leftward pseudoneglect in a mental number line task (Cattaneo, Cecchetto, & Papagno, 2015).
 As such, despite there being some underlying similarities, there is a case to suggest that representational and visual-perceptual pseudoneglect might be mediated by distinct mechanisms.

-Neurotypical individuals also tend to display a similar leftward bias in tactile tasks (Jewell & McCourt, 2000), although errors for tactile spatial performance on many tasks are greater than those in visuospatial tasks (Baek et al., 2002).
-Nevertheless, performance on tactile line bisection tasks is affected by many of the same factors that impact on visual line bisection tasks (Cattaneo, Fantino, Tinti, Silvanto and Vecchi., 2010; Bowers & Heilman, 1980; Hach & Schutz-Bosbach, 2012; Brodie & Pettigrew, 1995; Brooks, Della Sala & Logie 2011).
-Nevertheless, there are noticeable differences too, for example overshooting/undershooting the line midpoint (Brooks et al, 2011; Brooks, Della Sala & Darling, 2014; Baek et al., 2002; Brodie & Dunn, 2005; Brodie & Pettigrew, 1996).
+Neurotypical individuals also tend to display a similar leftward bias in tactile tasks (Jewell & McCourt, 2000).
+Performance on tactile line bisection tasks is affected by many of the same factors that impact on visual line bisection tasks (Cattaneo, Fantino, Tinti, Silvanto and Vecchi., 2010; Bowers & Heilman, 1980; Hach & Schutz-Bosbach, 2012; Brodie & Pettigrew, 1995; Brooks, Della Sala & Logie 2011).
+Nevertheless, there are noticeable differences, for example overshooting/undershooting the line midpoint (Brooks et al, 2011; Brooks, Della Sala & Darling, 2014; Baek, Lee, Kwon, Park, Kang, Chin, Heilman, & Na et al., 2002; Brodie & Dunn, 2005; Brodie & Pettigrew, 1996).
 One key point of difference between tactile and visual bisection is that the tactile perceptual field is perceived sequentially, and a representation of the stimulus needs to be built up using manual motor explanation (Gentaz, Baud-Bovy, & Luyat, 2008).
 Consequently, Brooks et al., (2014) suggest that tactile pseudoneglect is reliant on the individual generating a mental representation of the line length, derived from the tactile and proprioceptive information gathered as the finger moves from one end of the line to the other.
 Hence tactile line bisection is argued to be an example of representational pseudoneglect.
-This is supported by evidence that visual and tactile hemispatial neglect are not always co-morbid within the same individual (e.g. Barbieri & De Renzi, 1989) and also that tactile and visual bisection do not seem to correlate particularly strongly in neurotypicals (Rueckert, Deravanesian, Baboorian, Lacalamita & Repplinger, 2002; Brooks, Darling, Malvaso, Della Sala, 2016).
+This is supported by evidence that visual and tactile hemispatial neglect are not always co-morbid within the same individual (e.g. Barbieri & De Renzi, 1989) and also that tactile and visual bisection do not seem to correlate strongly in neurotypicals (Rueckert, Deravanesian, Baboorian, Lacalamita & Repplinger, 2002; Brooks, Darling, Malvaso, Della Sala, 2016).